 Building & Grounds

-Additional spaces include an administrative wing including staff offices and a reception room; a large multi-use hall including a stage, kitchen and basketball hoops; a nursery; our all purpose Bennett Room used for meetings, fellowship and sometimes summer worship; above the Bennett room is a wing of rooms which are currently rented.
-In the basement is the choir rehearsal room and youth/children classrooms.
+Additional spaces include an administrative wing with staff offices and a reception room; a large multi-use hall including a stage, kitchen and basketball hoops; a nursery; our all purpose Bennett Room used for meetings, fellowship and sometimes summer worship.
+Above the Bennett Room is a wing of rooms which are currently rented.
+In the basement are found our Music Room containing a considerable library of sheet music, two rooms for Youth/Children, and rooms for storage and choir vestments.

 In the profile: